More on Pleasant Hill Clubs

 Girls Running Club

 Girls Running Club is an after school club for girls in grades 3-6.
-The clubs meets twice a week for one hour where we explore teamwork, building a healthy body image, and increasing self-esteem.
-All of this is done through training and running!
+The club meets twice a week for 1 hour.
+Pleasant Hill is happy to be part of the Girls on the Run network.
+We use training and running to encourage being healthy and confident.
 The club will start in March with basic exercises and games and eventually work up to our goal of running a 5 Kilometer race in late May.
 For more information, please contact Ms. Nauman.

 Pleasant Hill offers intramural sports to all 5th and 6th grade students.
 The intramural program allows students to be competitive with themselves through goal setting as well as competitive with others through team sports.
 Students signed up for intramurals will be able to participate in a variety of games during their recess time on Mondays and Tuesdays throughout the school year.
 Sixth graders will also have the opportunity to compete against other District 15 schools in three district wide events: cross country (1 mile run) in the fall, spot shot (basketball) in the winter, track and field in the spring.
 Participation in intramurals is optional.
 Contact Mrs. Willis for further information at firstname.lastname@example.org or (847)963-5945.